 The recommended approach.

-• Includes: trust document tailored to Georgia DCH and DFCS verification standards, instructions to applicant and trustee, coordination with income sources to redirect deposits
+• Includes: a trust document tailored to Georgia DCH and DFCS verification standards, instructions to the applicant and trustee, and coordination with income sources to redirect deposits

 • Find: Georgia Chapter of the National Academy of Elder Law Attorneys (NAELA), State Bar of Georgia Lawyer Referral (1-800-330-0446), Georgia Legal Services Program (1-833-457-7529) for income-eligible applicants